awestover/transformer-shortest-paths/blog.md

 $include`raw="html"` plots/train-loss.html

-Here is a "confusion matrix"-like plot, showing for each true label, the probability distribution over classifications that the model gives.
+Here is a "confusion matrix"-like plot, showing for each true label, the probability distribution over classifications that the model gives:

 $include`raw="html"` plots/train-hist.html

 One pattern we consistently noticed during training is that the model often gets stuck and plateaus for many epochs before rapidly decreasing.
-For instance, this happened between epochs 100 and 300 in the graph above:
+For instance, this happened between epochs 100 and 300 in the graph below:

-$include`raw="html"` plots/grokking.html
+$include`raw="html"` plots/train-lens.html

 Such **phase change** phenomena are ubiquitous in deep learning and for simple algorithmic tasks we can sometimes interpret them [^2].

 **TODO ANT: training curves for 1, 2, 3 length paths. and add some text about why this is an interesting finding.**

-$include`raw="html"` plots/len-loss.html

 ## Generalization